 Workshop 2015: Using the Neotoma Database in the Classroom

 The use of real data in teaching is a powerful way to engage students in scientific thinking and learning.
-A two-day workshop designed to develop teaching activities for the undergraduate classroom, making use of the Neotoma Paleoecology Database, will be held at Carleton College in the fall of 2015.
-This workshop will be by invitation only for the project PIs, paleoecology experts, and educators with expertise in the pedagogy of teaching with online datasets.
+A two-day workshop designed to develop teaching activities for the undergraduate classroom, making use of the Neotoma Paleoecology Database, was held at Carleton College in the fall of 2015.
+This workshop was by invitation only for the project PIs, paleoecology experts, and educators with expertise in the pedagogy of teaching with online datasets.
 The NSF-funded Neotoma database has North American pollen and fossil mammal data for the past 5 million years.
-Additional datasets will also be available by the time of the workshop.

-This will be a hands-on workshop.
-Participants will participate in a pre-workshop webinar introducing the Neotoma database and demonstrating its use.
-Time at the workshop will focus on exploring the database in depth, incorporating best practices in teaching with data, and the development of specific teaching activities that incorporate those best practices.
-Activities will be for use in undergraduate courses, such as ecology, biology, global change, environmental science, geology, or geography.
-We expect that most activities will focus on data that reveal changes since the end of the last Ice Age and biotic responses to those changes.
+This was a hands-on workshop with a pre-workshop webinar introducing the Neotoma database and demonstrating its use.
+Time at the workshop focused on exploring the database in depth, incorporating best practices in teaching with data, and the development of specific teaching activities that incorporate those best practices.
+Activities are for use in undergraduate courses, such as ecology, biology, global change, environmental science, geology, or geography, and focus on data that reveal changes since the end of the last Ice Age and biotic responses to those changes.

 Allan Ashworth, Geosciences, North Dakota State University